pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

   - `font_size`: Control label size
   - `xtitle`, `ytitle`, `ztitle`: Custom axis labels

-These elements transform a pretty picture into a quantitative visualization suitable for scientific communication."
+These elements change a pretty picture into a measured visualization good for scientific communication."

 ## Advanced Shading Techniques (3 minutes)
-"Shading dramatically affects how we perceive 3D geometry.
-Let's explore PyVista's shading options:
+"Shading greatly affects how we see 3D geometry.
+Let's look at PyVista's shading options:

 ```python
 # Load a mechanical part for demonstration